akchan/moyashi/README.md

 # Moyashi

-Moyashi is a simple database framework focused on handling a lot of mass spectrum (MS) data.
+Moyashi is a simple database framework focusing on handling a lot of mass spectrum (MS) data.

 ## Description